koguma100/Draw-First/README.md

 # Draw First!
-A group drawing game
+A group drawing game by William Fralia and Fredy Fernandez

 ## Inspiration
 Draw First is inspired by having fun with friends with art!